 1. Why do we need user interface designers?

-As of January 2019, there were over 1.94 billion websites in existence.
+In the last few years, there were over 1.83 billion websites in existence.
 There are currently over 4 million mobile apps available for download on Android and iOS combined.
 Globally, more than 4 billion people are using the internet.

 Who is responsible for designing the visual, interactive elements for all of these websites and apps?
 Who makes sure that they not only look great, but are accessible, inclusive, and intuitive?